 Sunglasses are incredibly necessary on sunny days.
 No one enjoys a car ride trying to adjust your visor or being outside and squinting the whole time.
 The casual sunglasses market has a lot of options out there to relieve this problem.
-A company I came across recently was Bosky Optics.
+A company I came across recently was Bosky Optics (affiliate link).
 This Oregon based company is offering wooden framed glasses featuring high end polarized lenses, unique construction, and great looks.
 Check my review below of their Phantasmo sunglasses to see how I feel they performed.

 Bamboo hardcase, herringbone wool drawstring pouch, artist-designed cleaning cloth, and optical screwdriver